 There’s $20 billion in lost super waiting to be claimed.
 Is any of it yours?

 If you’ve ever changed jobs or even just your address, you might have inactive or lost super accounts out there.
 The good news is they're easy to find.

-If you'd like to combine your accounts with other super funds into your LUCRF Super account, complete and return the Transfer Between Funds form.
+If you know where your other super accounts are and want to combine them into your LUCRF Super account, please complete and return the Transfer Between Funds form.

 Why combine multiple accounts?

 - Multiple accounts can lead to paying fees to multiple super funds which could eat into your savings.

 - Keeping track of your super will be easier.